Osteoporosis: Risk of falls

 There is an increased risk of falls associated with aging.
 These falls can lead to skeletal damage at the wrist, spine, hip, knee, foot, and ankle.
 Part of the fall risk is because of impaired eyesight (e.g. glaucoma, macular degeneration), balance disorder, movement disorders (e.g. Parkinson's disease), dementia, sarcopenia (age-related loss of skeletal muscle), and collapse (transient loss of postural tone with or without loss of consciousness).
 Causes of syncope are manifold, but may include cardiac arrhythmias (irregular heart beat), vasovagal syncope, orthostatic hypotension (abnormal drop in blood pressure on standing up), and seizures.
-Removal of obstacles and loose carpets in the living environment may substantially reduce falls.
+Removal of obstacles and loose carpets in the living environment may substantially reduce the number of falls.
 Those with previous falls, as well as those with gait or balance disorders, are most at risk.

 Complications

-As well as susceptibility to breaks and fractures, osteoporosis can lead to other complications.
+In addition to susceptibility to fractures, osteoporosis can lead to other complications.
 Bone fractures from osteoporosis can lead to disability and an increased risk of death after the injury in elderly people.
 Osteoporosis can decrease the quality of life, increase disabilities, and increase the financial costs to health care systems.